5 Great Bars in Sonoma County

 You could also book a table on the front patio or in the dining room with friends, and if you can’t decide on a drink, simply go with the Cocktail Flight to share among your party.

-Stay over at the brand new, four-star boutique Hotel E, just on the other side of the square.
+Stay at the four-star boutique Hotel E, just on the other side of the square.

 Share your experience using #SonomaCounty or #LifeOpensUp